convose1/convose-activities/README.md

 ![user joined after](https://github.com/convose1/convose-activities/assets/20860711/36c4f99f-5479-41e2-accb-37db7dc3bd6b)

 Right now we're just beginning these activities, so there's no formal process yet, we're looking for developers who could talk/work closely with our team.
-Talk with us by joining our slack here: https://join.slack.com/t/convosecommunity/shared_invite/zt-2drs8s092-o5_JnX3tpjl8Q4zOw0cmSQ
+Talk with us by joining our slack here: https://join.slack.com/t/convosecommunity/shared_invite/zt-2drs8s092-o5_JnX3tpjl8Q4zOw0cmSQ or talk with Josh on Convose.

 Incase you can't host the website of your activity yourself we can also host it on our server.

+First step would be to create the game e.g., [codesandbox.io/](url) and test it with Josh.
+Then we'll work on integrating it with our sdk (so it shows the names and pfp of the participants).
+Then we can test it directly on production to see what the users think.
+Then we can work on adding the adsense videos so your game can make money.

 Hope to work with you!